Gordon999/Pi_Hailo_Wildlife/README.md

 Note at present use BOOKWORM not TRIXIE !!

-Note improved version using picamera2 at https://github.com/Gordon999/Pi_Hailo_wildlife_2
+Note improved version using picamera2 at https://github.com/Gordon999/Pi_Hailo_wildlife_2 which can capture full frame videos

-or more Updated version at https://github.com/Gordon999/Pi_Hailo_Wildlife_3
+or more Updated version at https://github.com/Gordon999/Pi_Hailo_Wildlife_3 which now makes mp4 videos directly.

 ## My Camera setup...